 Weight: 13 to 18 pounds

-Physical Characteristics: Medium-length silky, wavy coat; adults have feathering on their ears, chest, legs, feet, and tail
+Coat and Color: Medium-length silky, wavy coat; adults have feathering on their ears, chest, legs, feet, and tail; primary coat color is white with ruby, chestnut, and black and tan varieties

 Height: 6 to 7 inches